Kim Hosts South Korea's Moon For Summit Talks In Pyongyang

 From Seoul, NPR's Rob Schmitz reports:

-"Upon arriving to the airport in Pyongyang, President Moon and his wife Kim Jung-Sook was greeted by North Korean leader Kim Jong Un and his wife Ri Sol Ju on the tarmac as part of an official greeting ceremony.
+"Upon arriving to the airport in Pyongyang, President Moon and his wife Kim Jung-Sook [were] greeted by North Korean leader Kim Jong Un and his wife Ri Sol Ju on the tarmac as part of an official greeting ceremony.
 Crowds lining the tarmac cheered wildly and waved flags of a unified Korea."

 It took Moon only about an hour to fly from Seoul to Pyongyang.
-After landing in a county with which his nation is technically still at war, Moon said, "From the airplane, I observed North Korea's mountains and rivers and the streets of Pyongyang from the time they appeared until we landed.
+After landing in a country with which his nation is technically still at war, Moon said, "From the airplane, I observed North Korea's mountains and rivers and the streets of Pyongyang from the time they appeared until we landed.
 No signs of division were visible at all from that point of view."

 Photos from Pyongyang showed Moon and Kim viewing a military honor guard at the airport — and then Moon gave Kim a ride from the airport in his Mercedes Benz, which had been specially modified to add an open roof over the back seat.